onflow/flow-js-testing/README.md

 const script1 = await script("check_balance");
 ```

-Create accounts for testing purposes.
-Users can create a Flow account, and alias it for lookup later.
+Users can create Flow accounts, and alias them for lookup later.
 In this case, If an account named "Bob" already exists, it returns the account.

 ```
 let Bob = account("Bob");